mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 Scan for any bad referrer words you wish to keep out of your servers. **Please note important changes**, this is now done using include files so that you have full control over what IP addresses and IP Ranges and blocked from your Apache Server.

-`cd /etc/apache2/custom.d`

 - copy the bad-referrer-words.conf file into that folder

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/custom.d/bad-referrer-words.conf -O bad-referrer-words.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/custom.d/bad-referrer-words.conf -O /etc/apache2/custom.d/bad-referrer-words.conf`

 Use nano, vim or any other text editor to edit the bad-referrer-words.conf file as you like.